 This oven-baked blackened chicken recipe has become one of my favorite ways to prepare chicken breast.

 When I started eating a healthier diet, I ate a lot of chicken breast.
 I found a way to make juicy baked chicken breast, and I made it often.
 It’s easy, affordable, and convenient.
 As time went by, my preferences changed.
 I now prefer fattier cuts of chicken, such as baked chicken thighs and oven baked chicken wings.

 Still, once in a while I buy chicken breast at the grocery store.
 Chicken breast can be boring, but when it’s blackened, it’s anything but!
 Spicy and bold, blackened chicken is delicious when hot, but leftovers are just as good when cold, sliced and served over mixed greens.

 But is blackening healthy?

 It’s true that blackening walks a fine line between “done” and “burned.”
 And it’s also true that charred, burned foods should not be consumed regularly.
-The World Cancer Research Fund says that people should avoid eating burned or charred foods frequently or in large quantities.
+According to an article from Harvard Medical School, people should avoid eating burned or charred foods frequently or in large quantities.

 Since I don’t serve blackened food to my family more than once a month (I simply have so many more recipes that I like to make!), I don’t worry about it too much.
 Especially since I make this blackened chicken in the oven, so it doesn’t get super charred, as you can see in the photos.